 Knee Pain Physiotherapy in Bristol

-ACL Rehabilitation, Post-Operative Recovery & Running Injuries at ADAPT.
+ACL Rehabilitation, Post-Operative Recovery & Sports Knee Injuries at ADAPT.
 PERFORM.

 Knee pain is one of the most common reasons people seek physiotherapy in Bristol.
-Whether you’re recovering from surgery, managing a tendon issue, or dealing with a running-related overuse injury, structured rehabilitation is essential for restoring strength, symmetry, and performance.
+Whether you’re recovering from surgery, managing a tendon issue, dealing with a running-related overuse injury, or simply struggling with pain that’s affecting your daily life — structured rehabilitation is essential for restoring strength, symmetry and performance.

 At ADAPT.
-PERFORM., we combine physiotherapy, objective strength testing, and progressive performance training to help you return not just pain-free — but performance-ready.
+PERFORM., I combine physiotherapy, objective strength testing and progressive performance training to help you return not just pain-free — but performance-ready.
+That applies whether you’re an athlete preparing to return to competition or someone who just wants to walk to the shops without discomfort.

 • ACL reconstruction rehabilitation